-Most real estate investors are quite familiar with capital gains taxes.
+Most real estate investors are quite familiar with capital gains taxes – but you may be able to exclude this tax when selling your primary residence.

-History of Capital Gains Taxes and Current Capital Gain Tax Rates
+History of Capital Gains Taxes and Current Capital Gains Tax Rates

-The first capital gains tax was initiated in 1913.
-Initially, capital gains were taxed at the same rate, but in 1921 the tax was split into long-term and short-term gains depending on how long an asset had been held.
-Capital gains are still classified as either long- or short-term gains to this day.
-The IRS taxes short-term investments just like ordinary income, resulting in a usually higher rate than long-term capital gains tax rates -- the rate you’ll have to pay depends on your filing status and income level.
+The first capital gains tax was introduced in 1913.
+Initially, capital gains were taxed at the same rate regardless of how long you held an asset.
+However, in 1921 the tax was split into long-term and short-term gains.
+Capital gains are still classified as either long- or short-term gains.
+The IRS taxes short-term investments just like ordinary income, usually resulting in a higher rate than long-term capital gains tax rates -- the rate you’ll have to pay depends on your filing status and income level.
+Long-term capital gains, meanwhile, are taxed at 0, 15, or 20 percent.

 The Tax Cuts and Jobs Act of 2017 was pivotal in allowing real estate investors to defer capital gains on the sale of real property by completing 1031 exchanges.
-The act eliminated the provision for assets such as collectibles and art, however.
-The Jobs Act also excluded any capital gains investors may realize from Opportunity Fund investments they have held for at least a decade, and it provided a partial exclusion for Opportunity Fund investments held between five and 10 years.
+The act eliminated assets such as collectibles and art, however.
+The Jobs Act also excluded any capital gains investors may realize from Opportunity Fund investments they have held for at least a decade, and it provided a partial exclusion for Opportunity Fund investments held between five and ten years.

 When Do You Have to Pay Capital Gains Taxes?